bokub/lyo/README.md

 ## Recommended workflow

-Once you've tried Lyo on your module and figured the good options to use, you should consider the following steps
+Once you've tried Lyo on your module and figured the best options to use, you should consider the following steps

 ### 1. Add Lyo to your project